kube-burner/kube-burner/docs/reference/configuration.md

 ## Churning Jobs

-Churn or the deletion and re-creation of objects, is supported for namespace based jobs only.
-This ocurs after the job has completed but prior to uploading metrics, if applicable.
+Churn is the deletion and re-creation of objects and is supported for namespace based jobs only.
+This occurs after the job has completed but prior to uploading metrics, if applicable.
 It deletes a percentage of contiguous namespaces randomly chosen and re-creates them with all of the appropriate objects.
 It will then wait for a specified delay (or none if set to 0) before deleting and recreating the next randomly chosen set.
 This cycle continues until the churn duration has passed.